learn-co-students/mock-code-challenge-mod-4-dc-web-010719-west-world-practice-1553002120/README.md

 Deliverables
 ============

 The components and styling have already been given to you.
 It'll be your job to import the components in the right order to build the component tree correctly and add most of the logic.
 You should NOT have to create any additional components.
-It is *possible* to build our this app without using all the comonents provided, but it will probably make your life easier if you *do* use each component at least once.
+It is *possible* to build out this app without using all the components provided, but it might make your life easier if you *do* use each component at least once.

 Checkpoint 1: Build the Component Tree
 --------------------------------------